-The source water assessment has rated the wells as having a medium-high susceptibility to microbials and to nitrates, industrial solvents, metals, and other industrial contaminants.
-These ratings are due primarily to the proximity of a permitted discharge facility (industrial commercial facilities that discharge wastewater into the environment and are regulated by the state and/or federal government) to the well and low-intensity residential land use practices in the assessment area.
-In addition, the well draws from an unconfined aquifer of unknown hydraulic conductivity.
-The water is disinfected at the well station to ensure that that the finished water delivered into your home meets New York State's drinking water standards.
+The source water assessment has rated the well as having a medium-high susceptibility to microbials, and one of the wells as having a medium-high susceptibility to nitrates, industrial solvents, metals, and other industrial contaminants.
+This rating is due primarily to the proximity of the low-level residential activity and the septic system that are in the assessment area.
+In addition, the well draws from fractured bedrock and an unconfined aquifer of unknown hydraulic conductivity and the overlying soils are not known to provide adequate protection from potential contamination.
+While the source water assessment rates our well as being susceptible to microbials, please note that our water is disinfected to ensure that the finished water delivered into your home meets New York State's drinking water standards for microbial contamination.
+While the source water assessment rates our well as being susceptible to microbials, please note that our water is disinfected to ensure that the finished water delivered into your home meets New York State's drinking water standards for microbial contamination.
 A copy of the assessment, including a map of the assessment area, can be obtained by contacting us at the telephone number provided in this report.